bigpapiarnold/smolplanets_documentation/docs/source/tokenomics.rst

 ======

 Sources of Income:
-The "Smolplanets" NFT project has several sources of income, including:
+The Cosmic Secret Society NFT project has several sources of income, including:

 Marketplace Royalties: The project will receive a portion of the fees generated from sales on the marketplace, helping to ensure a steady stream of income.